patriciogonzalezvivo/thebookofshaders/11/README.md

 //y = x*x*x*(x*(x*6.-15.)+10.);
 "></div>

+Note how the ends of the curve changes.
+You can read more about this in [on words of Ken it self in this paper](http://mrl.nyu.edu/~perlin/paper445.pdf).

-Following is an actual GLSL implementation of this algorithm made by Ian McEwan (and presented in [this paper](http://webstaff.itn.liu.se/~stegu/jgt2012/article.pdf)) which is probably over complicated for educational porposes because have been higly optimized, but you will be happy to click on it and see that is less cryptic than you expect.
+All this improvements result on a master peach of algorithms known as **Simplex Noise**.
+The following is an GLSL implementation of this algorithm made by Ian McEwan (and presented in [this paper](http://webstaff.itn.liu.se/~stegu/jgt2012/article.pdf)) which is probably over complicated for educational porposes because have been higly optimized, but you will be happy to click on it and see that is less cryptic than you expect.

 [ ![Ian McEwan of Ashima Arts - Simplex Noise](simplex-noise.png) ](../edit.html#11/2d-snoise-clear.frag)